 (3) Control interstate nonpoint source pollution problems;

-(4) Implement ground water quality protection activities that the director determines are part of a comprehensive nonpoint source pollution control program, which activities include research, planning, ground water assessments, demonstration programs, enforcement, technical assistance, education, and training to protect ground water quality from nonpoint sources of pollution.
+(4) Implement ground and surface water quality protection activities that the director determines are part of a comprehensive nonpoint source pollution control program, which activities include research, planning, water quality assessments, demonstration programs, enforcement, technical assistance, education, and training to protect water quality from nonpoint sources of pollution.

 Effective Date: 05-26-1989